react-navigation/react-navigation/packages/react-native-tab-view/README.md

 Each scene receives the following props:

 - `route` - the current route rendered by the component
-- `jumpTo` - method to jump to other tabs, it receives `route.key` as it's argument
+- `jumpTo` - method to jump to other tabs, takes a `route.key` as it's argument

 All the scenes rendered with `SceneMap` are optimized using `React.PureComponent` and don't re-render when parent's props or states change.
 If you don't want this behaviour, or want to pass additional props to your scene components, use `renderScene` directly instead of using `SceneMap`.